 The battle of Stalingrad officially ended on 2nd February, 1943.
-Of the 91.000 German prisoners captured in the Kessel, barely 5.000 would see home again, even when the war ended.
+Of the 91.000 German prisoners captured in the Kessel, barely 5.000 would see home again, even many years after the end of the war.
 The Red Army had suffered 1.1 million casualties, almost half of them fatal.
-The once industrial city on the Volga, was a burnt skeleton with 10.000 starved civilians.
-Stalingrad, once home of 850.000 souls before the war.
+The industrial city on the Volga, once home of 850.000 souls, was a burnt skeleton with 10.000 starved civilians.

-Could had the Nazis won the battle?
-Had they the capacity to defeat the sturdy Red Army, and perhaps (unfortunately) win the war?
+Did the Nazis have a chance to win the battle?
+Have they had the capacity to defeat the sturdy Red Army, and perhaps (unfortunately) win the war?
 Once the Sixth Army was trapped during Operation Uranus, the battle was decided.
-But Paulus had a unique chance to break the encirclement, using their own Panzer engaged in the city.
+But Paulus had a unique chance to break the encirclement, using their own Panzers engaged in the city.
 And even more critical, was Hitler’s obsession to capture, the strategically speaking, unnecessary Stalingrad.
 Avoiding Stalingrad would had proved more decisive than any victory.

 More than two thousand years before the battle of Stalingrad, Sun Tzu, author of The Art of War, said: It is best to win without fighting.
 Thanks God, Hitler seemingly never read him.